tgihf/cyber-reference-notes/linux/techniques/privilege-escalation/sudo-for-privesc.md

 ## `LD_PRELOAD` Exploitation

-If the [[situational-awareness#Current User's Allowed and Disallowed sudo Commands|current user's allowed sudo commands]] indicates that running `sudo` retains the environment variable [[LD_PRELOAD]], then you can use this environment variable to execute an arbitrary shared object file before the execution of one of the `sudo` command.
+If the [[linux-situational-awareness#Current User's Allowed and Disallowed sudo Commands|current user's allowed sudo commands]] indicates that running `sudo` retains the environment variable [[LD_PRELOAD]], then you can use this environment variable to execute an arbitrary shared object file before the execution of one of the `sudo` command.
 This guarantees code execution as the target user of the `sudo` line.

 ### Process